roots/roots-example-project.com/README.md

 ## Instructions

 This project can be cloned and re-configured to fit your needs but we highly suggest you follow in the instructions below to create your own.
-This will guarantee you have the latest version of Bedrock, bedrock-ansible, Sage, and Soil in case this example falls behind a little.
+This will guarantee you have the latest version of Bedrock, Trellis, Sage, and Soil in case this example falls behind a little.

 Here's how this example project was created:

 1. Create a new project directory: `$ mkdir example.com && cd example.com`
-2. Clone bedrock-ansible: `$ git clone --depth=1 git@github.com:roots/bedrock-ansible.git ansible && rm -rf ansible/.git`
+2. Clone Trellis: `$ git clone --depth=1 git@github.com:roots/trellis.git ansible && rm -rf ansible/.git`
 3. Clone Bedrock: `$ git clone --depth=1 git@github.com:roots/bedrock.git site && rm -rf site/.git`
 4. Clone Sage: `$ git clone --depth=1 git@github.com:roots/sage.git site/web/app/themes/sage && rm -rf site/web/app/themes/sage/.git`
 5. Move `Vagrantfile` to root: `$ mv ansible/Vagrantfile .` and update the [ANSIBLE_PATH](https://github.com/roots/roots-example-project.com/blob/master/Vagrantfile#L6) to `'ansible'`